eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

     cd /path/to-your folder.

-#Unzip the three folders Gene_level_analysis.zip, magma_v1.07b.zip and NCBI37.3.zip
+#Unzip the program folders and the data file magma_v1.07b.zip, NCBI37.3.zip and MDD2018_excluding23andMe_short (downloan this file from the PGC website!)

     unzip *file.zip